 Department of Orthodontics

-The postgraduate Orthodontic program at Tufts University School of Dental Medicine is a two year program that emphasizes the clinical aspects of the specialty and awards a Certificate in Orthodontics and Dentofacial Orthopedics.
-A student/resident also may choose to take a three year program leading to a Certificate and Masters of Science Degree.
-Eight residents are admitted to the program on a yearly basis, and a majority of the residents enroll in the two year program.
+The postgraduate Orthodontic program at Tufts University School of Dental Medicine is a two-year program that emphasizes the clinical aspects of the specialty and awards a certificate in Orthodontics and Dentofacial Orthopedics.
+A student/resident also may choose to take a three-year program leading to a certificate and master of science degree.
+Eight residents are admitted to the program on a yearly basis, and a majority of the residents enroll in the two-year program.
 The postgraduate orthodontic program is accredited by the ADA Commission on Dental Accreditation for Advanced Specialty Education Programs in Orthodontics and Dentofacial Orthopedics.

 Program Director: Lokesh Suri

-The Predoctoral program of instruction in Orthodontics and Dentofacial Orthopedics is offered to the dental students during the second, third, and the fourth years of the DMD program.
-The program is structured as follows: Preclinical Orthodontics (2nd Year), Clinical rotation (3rd Year), and Case based seminar (4th Year).
-The aim of the program is to provide the dental student with the knowledge and skills to recognize an established or developing malocclusion, consult as a team member with the specialist, coordinate comprehensive care, and refer when appropriate.
+The predoctoral program of instruction in Orthodontics and Dentofacial Orthopedics is offered to the dental students during the second, third, and fourth years of the DMD program.
+The program is structured as follows: preclinical orthodontics (second year), clinical rotation (third year), and case-based seminar (fourth year).
+The aim of the program is to provide the dental student with the knowledge and skills to recognize an established or developing malocclusion, consult as a team member with a specialist, coordinate comprehensive care, and refer when appropriate.
 Specific electives are available for those students who wish to participate in additional clinical or research experiences.